The Kevin Heinze Sensory Park

 The sensory park benefits students through experiential learning in the park.
 Children learn through their senses of touch, smell, hearing, sight and taste.

 All areas of the curriculum are encompassed through the children’s exciting and stimulating sensory experiences.
 The sensory park is a novel gardening approach to curriculum.
+(Picture: Mr. Kevin Heinze planting with students during the park's official opening)

-Surrounded by a mini forest of lemon scented gums and perfumed trees, a sensory world awaits the learner and explorer.
 Fragrant and edible herbs, coloured and sweet smelling flowers, special scrunchy and smooth plants, water worn pebbles and rough rocks, whistling birds and rustling grasses welcome the visitor.

 The school invites other school children, its neighbours and community members to share its sensory park.
 Pathways and garden beds are specifically designed for safe and easy wheelchair access.

-Main Plants Used in the Garden
+Main Plants Originally Used in the Garden

-Eucalyptus Citriodora (lemon scented)
+Eucalyptus Citriodora (lemon scented Eucalypts)

 Lavender – French